bakkerme/youtube-curator-v2/planning/agile_plan.md

 *   Docker configuration updated to allow communication between frontend and backend containers.

 **Key Tasks for Iteration 3:**

-*   Set up the basic Next.js project structure.
+*** Back End ***
 *   Define and implement backend API routes using Echo for channel management and interval settings.
+Create an OpenAPI doc representing the API
 *   Update BadgerDB access methods to handle dynamic channel lists and interval storage.
 *   Develop the Next.js frontend pages/components for channel listing, adding, and removing.
+*   Modify the scheduler to retrieve the interval from BadgerDB on startup and updates.
+*   Implement logic in the backend to extract channel ID from various YouTube URLs provided by the user.
+*   Update Dockerfile for the Go backend to expose the API port.

+*** Front End ***
 *   Implement frontend logic to interact with the backend channel APIs.
 *   Develop the Next.js frontend page/component for interval configuration.
 *   Implement frontend logic to interact with the backend interval API.
-*   Modify the scheduler to retrieve the interval from BadgerDB on startup and updates.
-*   Implement logic in the backend to extract channel ID from various YouTube URLs provided by the user.
-*   Update Dockerfile for the Go backend to expose the API port.
+*   Set up the basic Next.js project structure.
 *   Create a Dockerfile for the Next.js frontend.
+*   Configure networking in Docker Compose for inter-container communication.
 *   Develop/update a Docker Compose file to manage both backend and frontend containers.
-*   Configure networking in Docker Compose for inter-container communication.

 ## 5. Iteration 4: User Configuration & Basic SMTP UI